 It is not an easy task to manage eczema in children because they cannot understand and stop itching if happens to them, especially at night while they are trying to sleep.
 In kids, the most commonly affected parts of body are chin, back, cheeks, arms and stomach.
 In adults, eczema mostly affect eyelids, neck, hands and wrists, and behind the elbows and knees.

-Food allergies and consumption of certain kind of foods like, like gluten, dairy, nuts, wheat, etc. can increase eczema outbreaks.
+Food allergies and consumption of certain kind of foods ike gluten, dairy products, nuts, wheat and few others can increase eczema outbreaks.
 However, the symptoms and appearance of the skin in all these categories are same.
 Moreover, the classification system is far from perfect and it is often a difficult task to accurately say, what leads to eczema in any one person.

 Nummular Eczema- It is characterized by coin-shaped patches of irritated skin, which is most commonly seen on the arms, back, buttocks, and lower legs.
 It is a rare form of eczema and is more frequently found in elderly men.
 Usually, nummular eczema is a chronic condition.
 Asthma, allergies, personal or family history of atopic dermatitis can increases the risk of developing nummular eczema.